kineticdata/platform-template-demo/README.md

-# platform-template-service-portal
+# platform-template-demo

-This platform template contains forms and workflow for use as a service portal.
+This is a demo / dummy repository used for provisioning spaces used in demo environments.
+This repository doesn't need to be maintained.
 ## Installation

 Install gems with [Bundler](https://bundler.io/)